“So…how long do you think this will take?” And just like that, you find yourself facing the critical question of how to do agile estimation.

 Each of these agile estimation techniques will result in a different level of accuracy with respect to the team’s actual velocity over the course of the project.
 The next section discusses how to account for this.

 Step 4: Calculate a Projected Completion Timeframe

 You now have the two pieces of information necessary to create a time estimate, the total story points from your list of user stories, and a velocity for your team.

 You could just use your velocity as-is, assuming that you are absolutely correct in your estimation of how fast your team will move.
 That’s a highly risky strategy, since as the project is executed, the team may find that things go more slowly than originally thought, or more quickly.

-The best approach here is to use a range of velocities.
+With agile estimation, the best approach here is to use a range of velocities.

 - You’ve estimated the team’s velocity by breaking down stories into tasks and seeing how many story points fit into a sprint, and you’ve come up with 14 points.
 You’ll use the 0.6 and 1.6 multipliers since you have not run any sprints, for a range of 8.4 to 22.4.